invokermain/engin/docs/integrations/fastapi.md

 # FastAPI

-Engin ships with a FastAPI integration that is available under the `engin.ext.fastapi` module.
+Engin ships with a FastAPI integration that is available under the `engin.extensions.fastapi` module.
 The integration allows one to write idiomatic FastAPI code whilst leveraging Engin for Dependency Injection and modularising the application.